 How do you know what customers think?
 They’ll tell you.
 Along with the realization that customers can promote, demote, shame and champion a brand, customers also realize that they can affect change.
-Customer feedback is more valuable than ever because there more channels and tools available for customers to respond, rate and recommend their experiences.
-Surveys are great for this.
+Customer feedback is more valuable than ever because there are more channels and tools available for customers to respond, rate and recommend their experiences.
+Surveys are great for this or a call center assessment.
 But there are multiple opportunities for you to build a user interface that encourages your customers to leave feedback or contact forms on websites.
 It’s important to design these feedback mechanisms to not just capture what you want to know but to permit the customer to tell you what they want you to know.

 Customer experience is defined by all customer interactions across a variety of channels and touchpoints.
 Happy fans are great, but fans, followers, voices, and trends have little impact if they can’t be tied to customer data points.
 With multiple channels and touchpoints, it’s easy to confuse noise with signal.
 Analytics cut through the noise without muffling the sound.
 Behavioral, sales, market, and search analytics are just a few tracks that help you identify what part of the customer experience is getting reinforced and what part is getting lost in the clouds.
 Understanding the 4 Ws of your customer is the connection between actual behavior, money spent, market need and market metrics.